-Breaking news!
-Kajsa Dahlbäck wins Record of the Year 2018 in YLE (Finnish Broadcasting Company) competition with Earthly Angels.
+Kajsa Dahlbäck with Earthly Angels is winner of Album of the Year 2018 by YLE (Finnish Broadcasting Company).
 More info here, in Finnish.

 February 6th, 2019

 "And yet Kajsa Dahlbäck (...) with her deeply felt portrayal of Drusilla; her scenes were some of the most charming of the entire performance."